-Credit cards can be evil money sucking monsters but they have their place.
+Credit cards can be evil money-sucking monsters but they have their place.
 I recommend taking one or two with you for emergencies.
 Many places will insist on having one, especially car rental agencies and for booking airline flights.
-If you’re robbed then the credit card will be the quickest one to be replaced along with the Travel Card.
+If you’re robbed then the credit card will be the quickest one to be replaced.
 If you do use your credit card on the road make sure that you check it frequently online in case it gets skimmed.

-While a smart phone can do everything with Google maps, it does need a good internet connection.
+While a smartphone can do everything with Google maps, it does need a good internet connection.
 Don’t use roaming as it will send you broke before you reach your destination.
-Also do you really want to be pulling out your phone every few seconds and waving it around?
-With a paper map you can show everyone from bus drivers, taxi drivers and helpful helpful strangers exactly where you want to go.
+Also, do you really want to be pulling out your phone every few seconds and waving it around?
+With a paper map, you can show everyone from bus drivers, taxi drivers and helpful strangers exactly where you want to go.
 You can also draw on them, that helps.

 If you don’t speak the local language write down the key words you will need for the day.
 Place names, approximate costs, foods you want to eat and of course your hostel address for when you need to get home.

 Having it all written down in the local language and your own is much easier than pulling out a guide book each time.
-People may also think you know what your doing, hopefully giving you better local rates.
+People may also think you know what you are doing, hopefully giving you better local rates.

 Avoid Traveling Commercial Routes